Days Of The Week In German

 • Weekly Schedules: German weekly schedules, like those for classes or events, clearly indicate the days of the week.

 • Casual Conversations: Days of the week are essential for discussing plans, making arrangements, or recounting weekly events.
-For instance, you might say, "Was machst du am Wochenende?"
+To give you an idea, you might say, "Was machst du am Wochenende?"
 (What are you doing on the weekend?).

 Memory Techniques and Practice Exercises